marioc2233/udacity/boticario/README.md

 After the build is done enter the docker: docker exec -it boticario_teste bash

-Inside the docker run the script python: python3 execution_start.py; This begin to Cscript will execute all the steps necessary to complete the test;
+Inside the docker run the script python: python3 execution_start.py; This begin to execute the script for all the steps necessary to complete the test;

 After finished you can run the jupyter notebook: jupyter notebook --ip 0.0.0.0 --port 4000 --allow-root